NorthernMan54/homebridge-dht/README.md

     sudo apt-get install pigpio python-pigpio python3-pigpio
 3. Download the DHT22 Sample program from here http://abyz.co.uk/rpi/pigpio/code/DHTXXD.zip
 4. Apply this patch to test_DHTXXD.
+This adds units to the response, and adds an error when pigpiod is not running.

 ```
 diff test_DHTXXD.c orig/test_DHTXXD.c